 Graduate programs in the Watson College of Education at UNCW focus on applications of research into practice and infusion of technology in instruction.
-Students are required to enroll in practicum experiences where they apply the concepts learned in the program, and they must conduct an action research project, inquiry project, or culminating project in the form of an eportfolio, comprehensive exam, or thesis prior to program completion.
+Students are required to enroll in practicum experiences where they apply the concepts learned in the program, and they must conduct an action research project, inquiry project, or culminating project in the form of an e-portfolio, comprehensive exam, or thesis prior to program completion.
 These exit requirements demonstrate the relationships between theory and practice, and also document the students' development as educational leaders.
 Many of the courses utilize cooperative learning and peer group strategies to foster the collaboration skills necessary for success as instructional leaders.
 The analytical, reflective, and writing skills developed in the programs have assisted students with the National Board for Professional Teaching Standards process.
 The Watson College of Education offers all graduate courses at times determined most assessable to working teachers and educators: at night, summer II (after the close of the traditional academic year), and/or online to enable both full and part-time students to complete the programs.
+This year faculty decided to take two programs completely online: MEd Language and Literacy and the MIT.
+Both should be ready for full implementation beginning Fall 2018.